How Reasoning Goes Awry

 - Bias

-- A process of reasoning is biased if it has errors that systematically favor one conclusion over others due to a predisposition of the reasoner.
+- A process of reasoning is biased if it has errors that systematically favor one conclusion over others due to the reasoner’s bias.

 - Conspiracy Theories